 The peer reviewed papers and posters are summarized in the Proceedings that are available for download.

-Charles Sturt University, Wagga Wagga Campus, New South Wales, Australia
+Charles Sturt University, Wagga Wagga, New South Wales, Australia

 Situated on the banks of the Murrumbidgee River, Wagga Wagga - known simply as Wagga to locals - has a proud sporting history, a thriving cultural calendar including theatre, music, art and markets, and a growing restaurant and café scene.
 CSU’s campus at Wagga Wagga is the biggest, spanning more than 640 hectares and including a campus farm, equine centre, vineyard, winery and huge range of technical and industry standard facilities.
 A central dining room provides for students who live on campus, and the campus offers a range of playing fields, netball, basketball, tennis and squash courts, a gymnasium and a swimming pool available for student use.